MarittyaKeu/GuiProgramming1/readme.md

 For this assignment, we used jQuery for form validation to validate user inputs from homework 6.

 ### Assignment 8
-For this assignment, we used the jQuery UI library to create dynamic sliders for use inputs.
+For this assignment, we added on to homework 6 and 7 and used the jQuery UI library to create dynamic sliders for user inputs.
 I also added a tabbed interface to save previous multiplication table.

 ### Assignment 9
 Our final assignment, we created a Scrabble board game using all of the previous techiques we've learned thus far.
 The assignment included a full scoring logic which included double, triple letters, etc.